FireFather/sf-kernel/README.md

 - C++ standard conformance & static analysis cleanliness
 - Maximum warning hygiene

+## 🧠 Core Philosophy
+sf-kernel treats Stockfish as a kernel, not an application.
+Everything unnecessary for pure chess intelligence has been cut away.

 ## 📦 What Was Removed
 All non-essential layers: